IWA Kawasaki Dream: Quarterfinals

 The first quarter-final match of the King of the Deathmatch tournament was a Barbed Wire Board and Chain match between Tiger Jeet Singh and Mr. Gannosuke.
 After brawling at ringside for much of the match, the action returned to the ring where Singh applied a Cobra Claw on Gannosuke onto barbed wire for the win.

-The next Barbed Wire Board and Chain match featured Terry Funk against Leatherface (Rick Patterson).
+The next Barbed Wire Board and Chain match featured Terry Funk against Leatherface.
 Leatherface gained early control by hitting a moonsault on Funk.
 Near the end of the match, Funk hit Leatherface with a chained first for the win.

 The third match in the tournament was a Barbed Wire Baseball Bat and Thumbtacks match between Cactus Jack and Terry Gordy.
 Jack was dropped numerous times on the thumbtacks until he hit a DDT to Gordy on the thumbtacks for the win.

 Shoji Nakamaki faced Hiroshi Ono in the next Barbed Wire Baseball Bat and Thumbtacks match.
 Ono hit two belly-to-back suplexes to Nakamaki on the thumbtacks until Nakamaki countered a third suplex attempt with a powerbomb and then followed with a full nelson facebuster to Ono on the thumbtacks to advance to the semi-final.